shivamgohel/hello-chat/README.md

 - Node.js & Express.js
 - Socket.IO for WebSocket communication
-- Vanilla JavaScript, HTML, and CSS for frontend
+- JavaScript, HTML, and CSS for frontend
 - Audio notifications for new messages

 ---